VandiKond/ConsoleBar/README.md

     - replace "additive" to your structure name

 3. AddMore
-    - Ads more grams to the additive
+    - Adds more grams to the additive
     - Example :
     ```golang
     func (a Additive) AddMore(grams float64) Additive {